 Working as a Research Coordinator, Jane has successfully taken the lead on 7 heart failure research trials.
 As the lead, this role coordinates all study activities, including the study team, to execute site study responsibilities including: general and study training, screening, enrolment, study visits, assessments, labs, testing, shipping, audits/monitoring, CHREB applications and reporting, safety reporting etc.

 As a best practice, it is important to update an employee’s job profile with the described responsibilities relating to the Growth Increment.
-Please contact your HR Advisor for further information regarding job profiles.
+Please contact your HR Partner for further information regarding job profiles.

 - When would a Group Leader premium be applicable?